guillaumedeplancke/SmartPCCase/README.md

 I made an instructable with all the instructions to recreate this project.

-Check it out here: link here...
+Check it out here: https://www.instructables.com/Smart-PC-Case/